IsteNITC-Website-2023/istetechquilla/content/posts/the-legend-of-qwerty.md

 It’s surprising to think that in this technologically advancing world, where every invention can be improved to its next best variant, the original QWERTY layout has survived 150 years with only some minor tweaks.
 Humans are hardwired to resist change, and it would be quite impossible for such a universally accepted system to change overnight, even if there was a much better version replacing it.
 For now, we can type away on our phones and laptops with each key’s address engraved in our minds.

-> Shreya Manoj and Sreelakshmi Ranjith
+> Shreya Manoj & Sreelakshmi Ranjith